RASR Laboratory Welcomes 2019 Summer Program Students Talya Bulut, Gyeongmin Hwang, Hannah Price, Imani Ross, and Melanie York

 National Science Foundation SCI-STEPS participant Gyeongmin Hwang joined the RASR Laboratory team as a SCI-STEPS summer program student where he conducted research on the “Automation of Filter-Aided Sample Preparation (FASP) Method.”
 Gyeongmin will be attending the University of Virginia in Fall 2019.

-Gyeongmin, Hannah, and Imani presented their projects in the 2019 Vanderbilt University Summer Science Academy Seventeenth Annual Research Symposium held on Thursday, August 1 at Vanderbilt’s Engineering and Science Building.
+Gyeongmin, Hannah, and Imani presented their research projects at the 2019 Vanderbilt University Summer Science Academy Seventeenth Annual Research Symposium held on Thursday, August 1.

-Research Experience for High School Students (REHSS) students Talya Bulut and Melanie York participated in a five-week summer program at Vanderbilt’s RASR Laboratory.
-Melanie project tiltle is “Verifying the Effectiveness of Fast Photochemical Oxidation of Proteins with Slot Blot Assay.
-Talya researched “Analysis of Alzheimer’s Pathology through Western Blot Identification of Protein Differentiation in the Brain and Periphery.”
-On July 10 a symposium was held at The Wond’ry at Vanderbilt where both students presented their project posters.
+Research Experience for High School Students (REHSS) Talya Bulut and Melanie York participated in a five-week summer program at Vanderbilt’s Department of Chemistry RASR Laboratory.
+Melanie’s research project focused on “Verifying the Effectiveness of Fast Photochemical Oxidation of Proteins with Slot Blot Assay.”
+Talya conducted research on the “Analysis of Alzheimer’s Pathology through Western Blot Identification of Protein Differentiation in the Brain and Periphery.”
+On July 10 a symposium was held at The Wond’ry, Vanderbilt’s Innovation Center, where both students presented their project posters.
 Congratulations to Talya for winning 1st place for her research topic!